 (d) We have

 \end{proof}

 Now, we are going to compute the numerical estimations of the ratio $\beta_i$'s by computing $s$-cut solutions, which means we expect that

 is satisfied.
-Since the equation for $s$-cut solution is quadratic, existence and uniqueness are not guaranteed.
-Hence, we will provide some condition for existence, uniqueness and above convergence of $s$-cut solution.
+Since the $s$-cut operator is quadratic, existence and uniqueness are not guaranteed.
+Hence, we will provide some conditions for existence, uniqueness and above convergence of the $s$-cut solution.